-- 56 listed building applications were registered with the Council's Development Services Section during the monitoring period.
-Policies are being applied to protect the historic built environment of Gloucester City. - Work continues to monitor buildings that have been registered as 'at risk'. - Work continues to implement the Denmark Road Conservation Area including the preparation of a Conservation Area Appraisal and Management Document.
+- 50 listed building applications were registered with the Council's Development Services Section during the monitoring period.
+Policies are being applied to protect the historic built environment of Gloucester City. - Work continues to monitor buildings that have been registered as 'at risk', and the number on the register has decreased.